WojtekMs/WojtekMs/README.md

 - 👋 Hi, I'm @WojtekMs.
 I come from Poland and currently I am studying Cybersecurity at Wroclaw University of Science & Technology.
 I am eager to learn new things and cooperate with other people.
-I agree with Robert C. Martin, aka'Uncle Bob', about taking programming seriously and responsibly.
+I agree with Alexander Stepanov, about taking programming seriously and responsibly.
-I try to follow best practices and keep the code base clean.
+I try to follow the best practices and keep the code base clean.
 I find tests more and more helpful when building complex programs.
 If we can't be sure whether low-level things work, how can we build high-level things?

 - 👀 I’m interested in:
   -  C++
   -  Best practices
+  -  Clean code
-  -  Clean Code
+  -  Code analysis
-  -  Software Architecture
+  -  Software architecture

 - 🌱 I’m currently learning:
+  -  C++20
   -  Design Patterns
-  -  C++20
   -  Python
   -  Networking
   -  Security